Abuse: To hurt or inflict damage on another person, either emotionally, physically or both.

 Harassment (sexual): Harassment of a sexual nature.
 It can include touching, comments, sexual jokes or unwanted sexual suggestions or advances.

 Mobbing: A type of group behaviour by co-workers to exclude, punish or humiliate a targeted worker.
-It is best describes as group bullying.
+It is best described as group bullying.

 Rudeness: Offensive or undignified behavior that is deemed to be socially unacceptable or inconsiderate.
 It does not constitute bullying unless it is aimed towards a target with the intent to victimize.